joshbrgs/joshbrgs/README.md

 ![](https://visitor-badge.laobi.icu/badge?page_id=jlifts.jlifts)
 # A little About Me
-- 👋 Hi, I’m @jlifts
+- 👋 Hi, I’m Josh Burgess
 - :gear: I’m interested in building experiences!
-- 🌱 I’m alwayslearning new tech, but some of my favorites are React/NextJS, React Native, Typescript, Golang, AWS, and all things Kubernetes.
+- 🌱 I’m always learning new tech, but some of my favorites are React/NextJS, React Native, Typescript, Golang, AWS, Argo and all things Kubernetes.
 - :desktop_computer: Find me helping with CNCF Projects, especially Argo!
 - 📫 You can reach me at burgessj247@gmail.com
 - :octocat: [Click to see my Site](https://www.joshb.io)